Skip to content

 Learners that are part of the Head Team are expected to be committed, driven, inspirational and hard working.
 Expectations to attend Parents Evenings, school shows and lead activities within the school, to name but a few are part of the prestigious roles.
 In addition, there are also ‘Prefects’ that support staff during break and lunch to ensure that younger pupils are safe and that the school is being respected during these times.
 Once again, the Prefects are important and valued roles within our school.

-Sarah Humphreys.
+Charlotte Powell.
 Head of Sixth Form.

 6th_Form